-The most common, but not the most high-end seam construction for all-season and winter wetsuits is GBS.
+The most common, but not the most high-end seam construction for all-season and winter wetsuits, is GBS.
 Glued and blind stitched seams prevent water from entering your wetsuit.
-GBS seams are constructed by first glueing the edges of the neoprene panels together to prevent water from entering the wetsuit.
-Thereafter, the seams are blind stitched together on the outside, inside, or both sides of the neoprene panels.
+To create a GBS seam, we first glue the edges of the neoprene panels together to prevent water from entering the wetsuit.
+Thereafter, we blind stitch the seams together on the outside, inside, or both sides of the neoprene panels.
 The needle doesn’t penetrate the neoprene completely, but only stitches through half of the neoprene panel to prevent leakage.

 Liquid rubber sealed seams are a step up from traditional glued and blind stitched seams.
 A liquid neoprene seal can be applied on top of the stitching.
-This reinforces a traditional glued and blind stitched seams and creates a sealed outside seam.
-Therefore it’s mainly used on high-end wetsuits only.
-The sealed seams give an extra layer of protection from water entering the wetsuit.
+This reinforces a traditional glued and blind stitched seam and creates a sealed outside seam.
+Therefore, you’ll usually find sealed seams on high-end wetsuits.
+A sealed seam offers an extra layer of protection from water entering your wetsuit.
 This durable construction lasts longer than normal GBS seams.
 Although not as thin and clean, S-seal seams are usually more durable and less easy to crack than Powerseams.
-High-end wetsuit seams can be reinforced on the inside too.
-Neoprene tape can be applied to create an extra layer of protection against leaks.
+We can also reinforce high-end wetsuit seams on the inside.
+We use neoprene tape to create an extra layer of protection against leaks.
 It also protects the skin against rash caused by the seam.
 Machine applied neotape 2.0 is the latest development in inside seam reinforcement.

 Double lined vs. single lined neoprene